 Settling Debt Division during a Divorce

 The equitable distribution of assets is based on two important factors, i.e., differentiating between separately owned and marital assets, and proper valuation of marital assets.
-Generally, marital assets include any property acquired during the course of marriage, regardless of in which spouse’s name they are.
+Generally, marital assets include any property acquired during the course of the marriage, regardless of in which spouse’s name they are.
 On the other hand, separate assets refer to property bought by either spouse separately, which may or may not have been used by both partners.
-In case a piece of real estate was bought before marriage and was remodeled using money from a joint account, the amount of appreciation till the divorce becomes a part of marital asset.
+In case a piece of real estate was bought before marriage and was remodeled using money from a joint account, the amount of appreciation till the divorce becomes a part of a marital asset.

 During a divorce, the court takes into account numerous factors during an equitable asset division, including:

 - The current income of each spouse